 Anaesthesiologists provide care to patients undergoing surgery.
 They undertake medical assessment and preparation of patients and can administer general (where a patient is unconscious) or regional anaesthesia (where part of the body is made temporarily numb).
 Fluid therapy, resuscitation and pain management after surgery are also important.
 Plain relief in labour can be provided with techniques such as epidural analgesia.
 Some anaesthesiologists are also trained to manage complex chronic pain conditions.

 Critical Care / Intensive Care Medicine

 Critical Care / Intensive Care Medicine is concerned with the management of life-threatening illnesses and injuries that require intensive monitoring and organ support.
 The care is provided with specialised equipment and medications at the intensive care unit (ICU) of a hospital.
-Intensivists work closely with ICU nurses and doctors in other specialties to support patients in critical conditions until they are stable enough for transfer to less intensively monitored units.
+Intensive care doctors work closely with ICU nurses, physiotherapists, pharmacists and doctors in other specialties to support critically ill patients until they are stable enough to be managed in a normal ward.

 Dermatology is a medical specialty concerned with the diagnosis, treatment and prevention of diseases of skin hair, nails, mouth and genitals.
 Cosmetic care will also be covered in this specialty.